naninovel/docs/docs/guide/text-printers.md

 Use `Create -> Naninovel -> Text Printers -> Dialogue` asset context menu to create a dialogue prefab somewhere outside of the Naninovel package, e.g. at the `Assets/TextPrinters` folder.

-Edit the prefab: change font, textures, add animations, etc. For more information on the available UI building tools, check the [Unity documentation](https://docs.unity3d.com/Packages/com.unity.ugui@latest).
+Edit the prefab: change font, textures, add animations, etc. For more information on the available UI building tools consult [Unity documentation for uGUI](https://docs.unity3d.com/Packages/com.unity.ugui@latest).
+There are also a couple of tutorial videos and an example project on working with uGUI in the [UI customization guide](/guide/user-interface.md#ui-customization).

 Expose the prefab to engine resources using the printer's manager GUI, which can be accessed with `Naninovel -> Resources -> Printers` context menu.
 Add a new record using `+` (plus) button, enter actor ID (can differ from the prefab name) and double click the record to open actor settings.
 Drag-drop printer prefab to the `Resource` field.